 - Cut into approximate 2 cm pieces.
 Roll either using a gnocchi board or with your index and third finger to form an indentation in the dough.

-- Place in a single layer on a parchment paper or clean dish towel covered baking sheets.
-Cook the pasta in a large pot of salted boiling water.
+- Cook the pasta in a large pot of salted boiling water.
 The cooking time may vary according to the thickness of your pasta.
 Mine took about 3 minutes to cook.

 - Serve with your favorite sauce.